geodynamics/Rayleigh/doc/source/User_Guide/getting_started.rst

    1) comp-intel/2020.4.304   2) mpi-hpe/mpt.2.25

 Note that Pleiades is a heterogeneous cluster, composed of many (primarily Intel) processor types.
-We suggest selecting the 'ALL' option when configuring Rayleigh to ensure that a unique executable is created for each of the possible vectorization options.
-An example jobscript for Pleiades may be found in *Rayleigh/job_scripts/NASA_Pleiades*.
+We suggest selecting the ``ALL`` option when configuring Rayleigh to ensure that a unique executable is created for each of the possible vectorization options.
+An example jobscript for Pleiades may be found in ``Rayleigh/job_scripts/NASA_Pleiades``.